2010 DEDICATIONS TO KATIE GRACE, COLE, EVA AND BEN

 ECMO for seven days.
 A Berlin Heart kept Ben alive

 until August 3, 2006, when he received a heart transplant.
-In 2007 and 2008, Ben crossed The Relay finish with his
+Since 2007, Ben has crossed The Relay finish

 ORU RELAYS THE MESSAGE BY GENERATING $25 MILLION IN PUBLICITY

 promoting donation through The Relay and other events.
-From 1997-2008, the ORU Kiddie
+Since 1997, ORU Kiddie

-Pede (ages 1-15) ran to victory in the Bay to Breakers.
+Pede children (ages 1-15) have run to victory in the Bay to Breakers.

 DISCUSS YOUR PERSONAL WISHES REGARDING ORGAN DONATION WITH YOUR FAMILY

-Solicit online donations, seek per mile pledges and request tax
+Solicit online donations and request tax deductible matching funds

 HELP SAVE 18 AMERICANS WHO DIE EVERYDAY WAITING FOR ORGANS